ssvlabs/based-applications/doc/bapp_onboarding.md

 To compose their balances, strategies:
 1. receive ERC20 (or ETH) via [**deposits**](https://github.com/ssvlabs/based-applications/blob/92a5d3d276148604e3fc087c1c121f78b136a741/src/BasedAppManager.sol#L376) from accounts.
 2. inherent the non-slashable validator balance from its owner account.
-Accounts [**delegate**](https://github.com/ssvlabs/based-applications/blob/92a5d3d276148604e3fc087c1c121f78b136a741/src/BasedAppManager.sol#L201) validator balances between themselves, and the strategy inherits its owner's non-delegated balance plus the received balances from other accounts.
+Accounts [**delegate**](https://github.com/ssvlabs/based-applications/blob/92a5d3d276148604e3fc087c1c121f78b136a741/src/BasedAppManager.sol#L201) validator balances between themselves, and the strategy inherits all balances delegated to its owner.

 If a token is allocated to a bApp ([`usedTokens[strategyId][token] != 0`](https://github.com/ssvlabs/based-applications/blob/bd55fb02e517c52a7151d516f174f3c1562be502/src/BasedAppManager.sol#L127)), accounts need to propose a withdrawal and wait a timelock before finalizing it, ensuring the slashable collateral cannot be removed instantly.